Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Related Work

-\textbf{LLMs for Vulnerability Detection.} Recent benchmarks, such as \cite{10988968}, report that state-of-the-art LLMs can achieve promising performance on standard datasets.
-However, other studies indicate that code language models remain unreliable for \emph{detection} in realistic settings, paralleling similar fragility observed in code reasoning tasks \cite{orvalho2025largelanguagemodelsrobust}, highlighting the need to evaluate robustness beyond clean accuracy \cite{ding2024primevul}.
-While separate efforts benchmark the \emph{security of generated code} (e.g., SafeGen-style evaluations), our focus is strictly on \emph{detection-time} robustness under semantics-preserving edits, not on generation safety \cite{li2025safegenbenchbenchmarkframeworksecurity}.

-Concurrently, recent work studies input-side defenses for adversarial transformations on code LMs.
-Evaluate-and-Purify proposes EP-Shield, using an LLM-as-a-judge to assess naturalness and purify identifier-substitution adversarial examples to restore predictions \cite {mu2025evaluateandpurifyfortifyingcodelanguage}.

-Our work is complementary: we focus on attack-centric robustness evaluation under a semantics-preserving threat model spanning identifier substitution, comment-carrier insertion, preprocessor-based insertions, and dead-branch code carrier, and report metrics (ASR, Complete Resistance, Transferability) that can also be used to quantify the gains of such purification wrappers across attack surfaces.
+\textbf{LLMs for Vulnerability Detection.} Recent benchmarks report that state-of-the-art LLMs can achieve strong performance on standard datasets \citep{10988968}, but code language models remain unreliable for \emph{detection} in realistic settings \citep{orvalho2025largelanguagemodelsrobust}, highlighting the need to evaluate robustness beyond clean accuracy \citep{ding2024primevul}.
+Concurrently, Evaluate-and-Purify proposes EP-Shield, using an LLM-as-a-judge to purify identifier-substitution adversarial examples \citep{mu2025evaluateandpurifyfortifyingcodelanguage}.
+Our work is complementary: we focus on attack-centric evaluation spanning four carrier families, and report metrics (attack success rate, complete resistance, transferability) that can quantify EP-Shield's gains across attack surfaces.